neondatabase/website/content/docs/integrations/sqlalchemy.md

 ---
-title: Run a SQL Alchemy App
+title: Connect an SQLAlchemy application to Neon
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/sqlalchemy
 ---

 SQLAlchemy is a Python SQL toolkit and Object Relational Mapper (ORM) that provides application developers with the full power and flexibility of SQL.
-This topic describes how to create a Neon project and connect to it from SQLAlchemy.
+This guide describes how to create a Neon project and connect to it from SQLAlchemy.

 **Prerequisites:**